Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Qualitative result: Heat map encoding

 \section{Qualitative result: Heat map encoding}

-In Fig. \ref{fig:heatmap}, we showcase the qualitative outcomes of ERDT through heat map encoding as mentioned in section \ref{subsec:ensemble}.
-We have selected 20 sample posters, and present the corresponding ground-truth and ERDT-predicted heat map encodings using a gray color code.
+In Fig. \ref{fig:heatmap}, we showcase the qualitative outcomes of ERDT through heat map encoding, as mentioned in Section IV-D of the main manuscript.
+We have selected 20 sample posters, and present the corresponding ground-truth and ERDT-predicted heat map encodings in grayscale, with white representing positive genres and black indicating negative ones.